MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 #### If You Can't Control It, Buy Insurance Against It

 We do not have good information on the sector error rates of our storage media, particularly if we are buying a service from an outside vendor.
 Since such factors are beyond our control, we should choose strategies to protect our document collections from a *wide* range of circumstances that we might encounter.
-Hence the commandment, "Protect against a wide range of conditions."
+Hence the recommendation, "Protect against a wide range of conditions."

-# Commandment II: Visit Your Documents Regularly
+# Recommendation: Visit Your Documents Regularly

-Verify and repair the multiple copies.
-In general, we will use the term "auditing" to refer to checking documents for validity and repairing any errors discovered, wherever possible.
+We should verify and repair the multiple copies of documents on a regular basis.
+We will use the term ***auditing*** to refer to the process of checking documents for validity and repairing where possible any errors discovered.

 ### Strategies to Achieve Very Long Data Lifetimes

 How can we protect data over the long term against a wide range of error conditions?
-A single copy is vulnerable, regardless of its quality.
-Multiple high-quality copies still deteriorate over long periods.
-We must adopt active strategies to detect and correct errors in data to preserve the corpus over long periods.
+A single copy of a document is vulnerable, regardless of its quality.
+Multiple copies are less vulnerable physically but still deteriorate over long periods, and sometimes, randomly, errors will coincide to cause a permanent loss.
+We must adopt active strategies to detect and correct errors in data in order to preserve the corpus over long periods.
 Such strategies must include three components: detecting errors, correcting errors, and actively locating errors.

-- Detecting errors requires a certain redundancy in storage, typically parity, or comparison of copies, fixity information, or special encodings.
-There is always some degree of damage that cannot be detected accurately, e.g., multiple errors in a simple parity system.
+- Detecting errors requires a certain redundancy in storage, typically parity or other special encodings, or comparison of copies, or fixity information.
+There is generally some degree of damage that cannot be detected accurately, e.g., multiple errors in a simple parity system (likely) or aliases in checksums (unlikely).
-- Correcting errors requires restoring a damaged copy with a correct copy, either by consulting a known good copy or by using an error-correcting encoding in the storage of the data.
+- Correcting errors requires replacing a damaged copy with a correct copy, either by consulting a known good copy or by using an error-correcting encoding in the storage of the data.
 The ability of a system to correct errors is also limited, e.g., if all copies of the data are damaged.
 - Actively locating errors requires a mechanism outside normal usage that examines all the data and checks its validity, sometimes called "patrolling" or "scrubbing."
 The system searches all the data for latent errors in order to locate (and repair) them before they pile up and overwhelm the redundancy of storage.

-Strategies that include these three components are routinely used at low levels within computer systems.

-- Small regions of memory, e.g., RAM banks, disk sectors, are protected with parity bits or error-correcting codes.
-Parity provides only limited error detection; error-correcting codes provide some higher level of redundancy for detection and correction.
-And large memory arrays may be actively scrubbed to find and correct errors early.
-- Disk drive mechanisms tend to fail all at once rather than a sector at a time, but they are often protected by RAID or erasure code structures and controllers.
-Such arrays of disks include redundant recording and parity to permit repair of failed drives.

-This study is concerned with providing a degree of redundancy and error correction for other groupings of data of different sizes:
+This study is concerned with examining what degree of redundancy and error correction is appropriate for document data and for storage services.

-- Files or documents of intermediate size between sectors and drives; and
-- Entire storage services containing thousands of files.

-We explore a wide variety of strategies for protecting large collections of documents.
-Many variations are possible, of quality of storage devices and arrays, degree of redundancy (number of copies), frequency and speed of auditing and repair.
+We have explored a wide variety of strategies for protecting large collections of documents.
+There are several dimensions that can be manipulated: quality level of storage devices and arrays, degrees of redundancy (number of copies), and frequency and speed of auditing and repair.
 With appropriate choices along these dimensions, the probability of permanent loss of documents can be reduced to very low levels.
 Even with low quality storage media and unreliable storage services, a high degree of redundancy and aggressive auditing and repair can protect collections against the ravages of age, imperfect administration, and unstable commercial services.

 ### The Process of Auditing and Repairing

-Auditing the collection to verify the validity of remote copies of documents, and to repair discovered errors, can greatly reduce permanent document losses over time.
-Without auditing and its attendant repair of damaged documents, minor errors will continually erode a stored collection; the collection will to continue to decline over time with no barrier to extinction.
-No number of redundant copies without auditing, certainly no *reasonable* number, will prevent significant document losses over a long period.
-In addition, major shocks to the system may cause servers to fail, thus reducing the actual number of active copies of a collection and accelerating further deterioration.

-Auditing is essential to maintaining the health of a collection.
+Auditing is essential to maintain the health of a collection.
 This is the method by which errors are detected and corrected.
 Without auditing, errors tend to build up in a collection and eventually cause some permanent document losses, regardless of how many copies of the documents we keep.
-We can think of the auditing process as health care for electronic documents: minor problems will be found and fixed before they cause permanent damage.
+No number of redundant copies without auditing, certainly no *reasonable* number, will prevent significant document losses over a long period.
+We can think of the auditing process as health care for electronic documents: minor problems will be found and fixed before they cause permanent problems.
 Of course, it will always be possible for unlikely juxtapositions of errors to cause a document to be lost, but regular auditing of a modest number of copies can minimize permanent losses.
-This active mechanism of searching for and repairing errors is the essence of the commandment, "Visit your documents regularly and keep them healthy."
+This active mechanism of searching for and repairing errors is the essence of the recommendation, "Visit your documents regularly and keep them healthy."

 The auditing process actively patrols for errors before they cause permanent document losses, and corrects them when possible.
 In all cases, when a document copy is found to be absent (or corrupted), the auditing process attempts to replace the missing copy with a fresh copy obtained from another server.
 If there is an intact copy on another server, then the missing copy is repaired and the process continues.
 If there is no other intact copy, then the document is considered permanently lost.